Immunoelectrophoresis - urine

 How to Prepare for the Test

-Your health care provider may recommend that you collect the first morning urine, which is the most concentrated.
+Your provider may ask you to collect the first morning urine, which is the most concentrated.

 If you are taking the collection from an infant, you may need extra collection bags.